2001 Italian Grand Prix: Qualifying

 De La Rosa rounded out the top ten qualifiers and was happy after Jaguar engineer Humphrey Corbett corrected an understeer fault on De La Rosa's car.
 Button in 11th reported his Benetton was well balanced.
 Frentzen took 12th and said his qualifying position was more significant than him finishing fourth at the Belgian Grand Prix.
 Irvine struggled with brake balance which shifted towards the rear of his Jaguar, leaving him 13th.
-He also was unable to set a faster time after Olivier Panis blocked him by driving to the first corner apex and stopped his car.
+He also was unable to set a faster time after Panis blocked him by driving to the first corner apex and stopped his car.
 Fisichella, 14th, drove his Benetton team's spare car because his race car developed a hydraulic failure and had an engine issue in the spare car.
 BAR drivers Jacques Villeneuve and Panis were 15th and 17th; both drivers reported a lack of aerodynamic grip but fine mechanical grip.
 The two were separated by Alesi in the slower of the two Jordan cars and described his session as "the worst qualifying session I could imagine on a circuit which love" because he had brake balance and handling issues.
 Verstappen (who adjusted his tyre pressures) and Bernoldi (who had oversteer) were 18th and 19th for the Arrows team as they focused on setting up their cars.
 Enge took 20th in his first Formula One qualifying session, experiencing two engine problems that Prost traced to a quality control error from engine supplier Ferrari in both the race car and the spare car tuned for Frentzen.
 The two Minardi drivers qualified at the rear of the field with Alonso ahead of Yoong; both drivers stopped on their out laps at the first chicane with gearbox actuator failures and both drivers returned to the pit lane to share the spare Minardi car.